ThrownFran/nestednavigationsample/README.md

 ## Window insets (edge‑to‑edge)

 - Edge‑to‑edge is enabled in `MainActivity` via `enableEdgeToEdge()`.
 Theme uses `NoActionBar` and Compose provides app bars.
-- Every screen uses a `Scaffold` and applies `Modifier.padding(innerPadding)` so content respects system bars and its TopAppBar.
+- Every Settings destination is wrapped with a small shared container composable named `BottomBarScreen` (see `ui/settings/components/BottomBarScreen.kt`).
+  - Where it’s used: in the Settings graph builder (`ui/settings/navigation/SettingsGraph.kt`), each composable inside Settings (General, Account, About and their Details) is placed inside `BottomBarScreen`.
+  - What it does: renders the bottom navigation bar once and hosts the screen content in its slot.
+- Each screen owns its TopAppBar (defined inside the screen), avoiding double insets between parent and child scaffolds.
-- The shared bottom bar container (BottomBarScreen) now consumes the parent `Scaffold` insets:
+- The shared container consumes the parent `Scaffold` insets:
-  - `Modifier.padding(innerPadding).consumeWindowInsets(innerPadding)` is applied on the content Box.
-  - This ensures system bar insets are handled once at the parent, and the content slot won’t re-apply them (avoids double insets).
+  - `Modifier.padding(innerPadding).consumeWindowInsets(innerPadding)` is applied to the content Box, so system bar insets are applied once at the parent and won’t be reapplied by children.
-- Responsibility split remains the same:
-  - TopAppBar lives inside each screen (General, Account, About, and their Details).
-  - BottomBar lives in the shared container.
-- Tips and extensions:
-  - Don’t stack `navigationBarsPadding()` with `innerPadding`/`consumeWindowInsets` for the same edge; pick one path to avoid double spacing.
-  - For text fields/lists where IME (keyboard) can overlap, add `Modifier.imePadding()` to the scrollable container on that screen.
-  - If you need light/dark status bar icons, you can control them with `WindowCompat.getInsetsController(window, view).isAppearanceLightStatusBars = …` (not required in this sample).

 ## Deep links